 Second, the time of day matters.
 Because we have a little one involved, we want to try and schedule the session around their best time of day.
 Most of the time, that’s early morning, right after a great breakfast.
 Since this is Austin, Texas, early mornings are also lovely because they’re the coolest part of the day, which means everyone stays comfortable (see above).
 Within a few minutes of us finishing up this session, it got pretty hot real quick!
 The other bonus that tugs at our photographer’s heartstrings is that the light was just, well, luscious at that time of day.
 It makes for gorgeous results!

 This is possibly the biggest reason we love photographing together at these sessions: one of us can keep an eye on a little one so that we can capture images of mom and dad together.
 Mom and Dad are the starting point of the family’s story, after all, so we want to be sure to honor that.
 Having a family member help isn’t always possible, so we step up to make sure we can make those images happen.

 3. Pick the right spot.

 There were several reasons we picked this very park for this family’s session.
-First, they wanted an outdoorsy location and this one happened to be near their home.
-We’ve also worked here before so we knew that there were areas with great visual interest.
-We scouted out the space the day before so we knew where there were a few wildflowers around.
-That was fortunate since this session happened mid-summer, a time when Texas wildflowers are usually gone or are not in good condition.
-The tree lines at that park helped not only filter the light in a pretty way, but helped us make sure that we had a great shade canopy in case things took longer than expected.
+First, they wanted an outdoorsy location, and this one happened to be near their home.
+We’ve also worked here before, so we knew that there were areas with great visual interest.
+We scouted out the park the day before, so we knew where to find the wildflowers.
+It was fortunate that there were any wildflowers.
+This session happened mid-summer, a time when Texas wildflowers are usually gone.
+The tree lines at that park not only helped filter the light in a pretty way but helped us make sure that we had a great shade canopy in case things took longer than expected.